nsmithuk/pySigma-backend-athena/README.md

 ## Limitations

 - Full-text searches (value-only expressions) are not supported.
-- At present, only the `event_count` correlation rule type is supported, and only when a single rule is referenced.
+- At present, only the `event_count` correlation rule type is supported.

 ---